mlange-42/ark-tools/README.md

 * Scheduler for running logic and UI systems with independent update rates.
 * Interfaces for ECS systems and observers.
 * Ready-to-use systems for common tasks like writing CSV files or terminating a simulation.
-* Common ECS resources, like central PRNG source or the current model tick.
+* Common ECS resources, like central PRNG source or the current update tick.

 ## Installation